 THanks to LIBRARYTHING

-Thanks to advice from Tim Spalding at LibraryThing, we scan the books we send to Ghana into the LT database.
+Thanks to advice from Tim Spalding at LibraryThing (LT), we scan most of the books we send to Ghana into the LT database.
 We then create a separate catalog for each school.

 By cataloging the books we send, we can keep track of the types of books we've sent to a specific school and assess their reading needs for future shipments.
 In that way, we can strategically add to their collection and not just send books blindly, as many book charities do.
 Thanks also to Library Thing and its members for their donations.
 We appreciate the support.